thekewe/theburrowbook.com/README.md

-# The Burrow Book
+# The Burrow Book - Bug Reporting & Feature Requests

 **The Burrow Book** is a fan-made companion app for the _Tales of the Shire_ game.
 It provides a reference to help players track seeds, planting seasons, companion planting benefits, fish, and other useful game details.

-## Features

-- Seed Almanac – browse seeds with prices, flavor profiles, and planting seasons
-- Companion Planting – see which crops grow well together (and which do not)
-- Fish - see when and where to catch different fish species throughout the seasons
+## Contributing & Bug Reports

+Suggestions and ideas are welcome.
+Open a Github issue to report any bugs.

 ## Project Status